ctm/mb2-doc/src/series/2023/wsop-style.md

 ## Overview

-The WSOP-Style 2023 Series will be a tournament a day from Tuesday, May 30th through Tuesday, July 18th, 2023.
-Each tournament will start at 5pm Pacific time (8pm Eastern) Monday through Friday and 3pm Pacific time (6pm Eastern) on Saturdays and Sundays.
+The WSOP-Style 2023 Series is a tournament a day from Tuesday, May 30th through Tuesday, July 18th, 2023.
+Each tournament will start
+at:

+* Monday through Friday: 5pm Pacific time (8pm Eastern)
+* Saturday and Sunday: 3pm Pacific time (6pm Eastern)

+The initial rounds of each daily tournament will be five minutes long.
+Some structures may have longer rounds after the initial rounds.

+Tournaments typically finish in under two hours.

+If you click on a nickname in the winner column, you can see how long that tournament took.

+### No Late Registration (yet)

-_**Currently**_ there is [no late entry](https://github.com/ctm/mb2-doc/issues/183), but it should be supported "soon" (with luck, within the first two weeks of tournaments).
+_**Currently**_ there is [no late entry](https://github.com/ctm/mb2-doc/issues/183), but it should be supported "soon" (with luck, within the first two weeks of this series).

 Because there is no late registration, the tournaments don't actually start until five minutes after the hour, but they start **exactly** at five minutes after the hour, so if you're going to play, register in advance and be sure that your registration check-box is checked.

+### Rebuys instead of re-entries

 Another major difference is that instead of re-entries, the tournaments used rebuys.
-A rebuy happens immediately after you bust and you retain the seat that you were busted in.
+When rebuys are available to you, there will be a checkbox that you can check to request a rebuy when you bust.
+If that checkbox is checked, a rebuy happens immediately after you bust and you retain the seat that you were busted in.
+If that check box wasn't checked **before** you bust, you will not be able to rebuy or re-enter.

 So, when the structure sheet says the tournament supports two re-entries through level 15, you will be allowed (but not required) to rebuy up to twice, but only through level 15.

+### All are welcome

 All events in this series are open to the public.
 Tell anyone you know who is already interested in online poker.